 Ellen, “Sheeyt, I never thought of that.
-I’ll fill the sucker quick, let’s get back on the road.”
+I’ll fill the sucker, let’s get back on the road.”

 Quick restroom stop, coffee to go, no time for anything else, one the road again, Katya says, “Small break, they are still stationary.
 I hope this isn’t the meeting, we’re what, twenty or twenty five minutes behind.”

 “No, traffic cop and ticket, we’re screwed.
 Keep it five miles over the limit.
 We can hope there is some conversation, something to keep both sides together for a bit.
 If not, we have a feel for where they go, we get them next time.”